You are viewing a story from harrypotterfanfiction.com

 "What do you need, Addie?"
 Dezzy asked quietly, not wanting to draw attention to their conversation.

-"I wanted to talk to you about your relationship with this Godric fellow."
+"I wanted to talk to you about your relationship with this Godric fellow," Addie said, looking serious.

 Dezzy eyebrows knit in confusion.
 "We're just friends.
 Haven't we been through this before?"

-"You may be just friends but that doesn't mean you can go off alone with him, especially inside his home!"
+"That may be true, but that doesn't mean you can go off alone with him, especially inside his home!"
+Addie said.
+She tried to keep her voice down but Dezzy could tell that she was finding it difficult.

-"Addie, nothing happened between us," Dezzy said earnestly.
+"Addie, nothing happened between us, I promise," Dezzy said earnestly.

 A faint blush creeped across her cheeks at the thought, and she pushed it from her mind.
 She trusted Godric, and was willing to defend him.
 Even Mistress Helga had said that he was a good man!
 Dezzy hoped that Addie could see that.